jkes900136/tinyLlama/README.md

 # Run the TinyLlama model on the NPU
-The Intel NPU Acceleration Library is a Python library designed to leverage the power of the Intel Neural Processing Unit (NPU) to perform high-speed computations on Intel Core Ultra and later hardware, thereby improving the efficiency of applications.
+#### Intel NPU
+The Intel NPU is an AI accelerator integrated into the Intel Core Ultra processors, which features a unique architecture that includes computing acceleration and data transmission capabilities.
+#### Llama
+Llama (Large Language Model Meta AI, formerly known as LLaMA) is a series of Large Language Models (LLMs) released by Meta AI starting in February 2023.
+A Large Language Model (LLM) is a machine learning model designed for natural language processing tasks such as language generation.
+LLMs are language models with many parameters, trained through self-supervised learning on a large set of text.

 ## Setup